-You can purchase a new key at your Toyota dealer if you can give them the key number.
+Many Toyota dealers can make a new key if you can give them the key number.

 See the suggestion given in "Keys" in Section 1-2.

 If your keys are locked in the vehicle and you cannot get a duplicate, many Toyota dealers can still open the door for you, using their special tools.
 If you must break a window to get in, we suggest breaking the smallest side window because it is the least expensive to replace.
 Be extremely cautious to avoid cuts from the glass.